jbellogo/Notes/content/Options.md

-An **option** is a financial derivative/contract stipulated today ($t=0$) that gives the buyer the right to buy or sell the underlying asset within a specified period up to maturity $t=T$ and at a specified strikeprice independent of the asset value $S_t$.
-Just like with any bet, you can bet on both all outcomes in [[Call Options]] or [[Put Options]].
+An **option** is a financial derivative/contract stipulated today ($t=0$) that gives the buyer the right to buy or sell an underlying security, often a stock, within a specified period up to maturity $t=T$ and at a specified *strike price*, $K$, independent of the asset value at that time $S_T$.

-# Stock
-A share in ownership of a company's equity.
+In math terms, it's a bet contract, where you bet on where a scalar function of the stock over the time horizon $f : S_{[0,T]} \rightarrow \mathbb{R}$ lies in relation to the strike price.
+A [[#Call]] options bets on $f(S_t)>K$  and a [[#Put]]  on the opposite  $f(S_t)>K$.

-# Security / Underlying
+# Definitions
-A tradable financial asset.
+* Security / Underlying: A tradable financial asset.
 A house, stock, etc.

-# Derivative
-A "secondary" security.
+* Derivative: A "secondary" security.
 A contract that derives its value and risk from  particular security.
 An option is a derivative of a stock because it is a "bet" on the stock, it has "derived" value from the stock.

-\textbf{Market risk} risk of loss due to uncertainty in the financial markets.
-A big question is how can market risk be modelled, measured and analyzed?
-How can risk be reduced?
+* Strike-price K specified in the option contract $t=0$.

+**Question:** If you are the issuer (short position) of an option how do you set a a strike price on the contract for short/put?

+# Leverage Effect
+Trading options is considered risky, we see how the payouts are all or nothing. trading options is considered  riskier than trading the stock.

+This si teh leverage effect: The relative loss in the option can be much more than the relative loss in teh asset.
+Becuae of the all or nothing payout in options, you loose 100\% of what you paid to get into the bet $C_0 = V_0$.

+# Bet Directions

-## Long position
+##  Position

+#### long
 held by the holder (=buyer) of an option

+You believe the stock will appreciate in value, optimistic about it, so you want to own it to sell later, or have the right to buy at a later date for a strike price you believe will be under the price at that time.

-\item Lending (depositing) money to the bank BUYING a bond form the bank (Long)
+Lending (depositing) money to the bank BUYING a bond form the bank (Long)

-## short position
+#### short position
 held by the writer (=seller) of an option.
 There is usually an upfront capital you have to put down for the shorting of a stock, you don't just sign you'll give it back in the future and take the money out of thin air.

 In theory, the short and long position profits will always mirror each other since they are the only ones involved in the bet, one has to loose what the other one wins.
 There are hidden fees in practice.